The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 A more strict switch (larger $\alpha$) causes less particles to be treated with the adiabatic approximation.
 For the kinetic energy switch, this difference causes strong variations in the temperature profiles.
 While for $\alpha_2=1\e{-3}$ more extended wings form and some scatter in the low-temperature background close to the peak appears, the increased value of $6\e{-3}$ treats even particles inside the peaked region with the adiabatic approximation and causes too low temperatures.
 A very fine-tuned choice of $\alpha_2$ is necessary to accurately capture all particles, both the shocked ones and the low-temperature ones.

-Compared to that, a variation of $\alpha$ within the switch based on potential energy influences the temperature profile only weakly.
+Compared to that, a variation of $\alpha_{1}$ within the switch based on potential energy influences the temperature profile only weakly.
 Thus, it seems to be much more stable and should be the preferred option.
+We thus used $\alpha_1=10^{-2}$ and $\alpha_2=0$ for the calculations in Sec.~\ref{sec:zeldovich}.